GramGra07/All-Goodies/docs/source/index.rst

 Resources by Category
 ********************************************************************************

-These link to other pages on this site, each of which contain many resources for vairous topics.
+These link to other pages on this site, each of which contain many resources for various topics.
 You can also use the navigation panel on the left!

 .. toctree::
    :maxdepth: 1